Table Of Contents

 The timing belt and serpentine belt are not the same thing and serve different but very important purposes.
 If you're unsure or think either belt needs to be changed it is important to consult a mechanic as failures can lead to engine damage.

-If you're unsure if your vehicle has a timing belt or a timing chain look for your model here.
+If you're unsure if your vehicle has a timing belt or a timing chain look for your model look at timing belt resources here.